sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/iap-release/01-iap-release-overview.md

 ## Supported versions

-We only support actively the last two versions of Identity analytics.
-Currently:
+We actively support only the two most recent versions of Identity Analytics.
+Currently, they are:

 - Version 3.5
 - Version 3.6